Check out my latest blog post examining why making others wrong rarely brings them around to your point of view.

 Raskin, J. D. (2019).
 Abnormal psychology: Contrasting perspectives.
 London, England: Red Globe Press/Macmillan International Higher Education.

 You may purchase the book in either hard copy or electronic format.
-An order has been placed at the campus bookstore for the hard copy version.
-The electronic version is most easily purchased directly from the publisher.
+Hard copies can be purchased from the campus bookstore, directly from the publisher, or from online booksellers such as Amazon.
+Electronic copies can be purchased directly from the publisher.

 For Winter 2018-19, I will be teaching one undergraduate and one graduate class: